 This buffalo chicken dip will ruin every other appetizer for you.
-A full cup of Frank’s gets swirled into cream cheese with both ranch and blue cheese—why pick one?
-Three cheeses melt together and it gets ridiculously good.
+The cheese blend is the whole point: sharp cheddar, pepper jack, and mozzarella, melted together with a full cup of Frank’s, cream cheese, ranch, and blue cheese dressing.
+Why pick one cheese when three do it better?
 Bake it till the top bubbles up perfectly golden.
 People will fight over the last scoop—I’ve seen it happen.

 Close-up of buffalo chicken dip with a scoop taken out, showing creamy texture and a celery stick dipped into the hot, cheesy surface.